 The research program will focus on the following themes:

 I am recruiting highly qualified undergraduate thesis, MSc, and PhD students in fields of remote sensing and modeling in cold region hydrology.
-I am especially interested in students who have northern research experience, have expertise in UAS and orbital remote sensing analysis, model development and machine learning techniques.
-Apply for graduate positions starting January 2020.
+Students who have northern research experience, have expertise in UAS and orbital remote sensing analysis, model development and machine learning techniques apply here.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã